ButkevichSerge/rsschool-cv/cv.md

 </body>
 </html>
 ```
+6.
-6. I have no experience in frontend development.
+*I have no experience in frontend development.*
-7. Graduated from BNTU.
+7.
+*Graduated from BNTU.*
+8.
-8. I have a basic knowledge of English.
+*I have a basic knowledge of English.*